Colleges

 2. Ask For More Financial Aid

-If you or your family have faced an unexpected financial emergency, it’s time to ask the financial aid office to consider giving you a better package.
-This is known as a financial aid appeal.
+Due to the 2024-2025 FAFSA delays and errors, experts are encouraging students and their families to take an even closer look at their financial aid packages this year.
+Be sure to speak up and reach out if your award letters don't meet your expectations.
+If you or your family have faced an unexpected financial emergency, it's time to ask the financial aid office to consider giving you a better package.
+It's 100% okay to ask for a financial aid appeal.
 Colleges will work with students who have unusual family circumstances that may not be reflected on the FAFSA, or have happened since the form was filed.
 Reach out to your college sooner, rather than later to get the process going.

 3. College Summer Orientation Sessions